marinamarshall/p2-js-quiz/README.md

 * CSS3
 * JavaScript ES6

-### Frameworks, Libraries and Programs used
+### Frameworks, Libraries and Programmes used
 * Google Developer Tools - Used during the coding process to identify errors in CSS and in JavaScript files

 * Font Awesome - The flask icon was imported from FontAwesome to add style to the homepage font

-- Favicon - The pawprint favicon adds some small but nice detail to the tab so the user can recognize the tab if they click off of it
+* Favicon - The pawprint favicon adds some small but nice detail to the tab so the user can recognize the tab if they click off of it

-- Github - Used to store the project code after being pushed from Git
+* Github - Used to store the project code after being pushed from Git

-- Git - Used for version control
+* Git - Used for version control

-- Gitpod - Used to edit code and using the terminal to add and commit code with key messages that were pushed to Github
+* Gitpod - Used to edit code and using the terminal to add and commit code with key messages that were pushed to Github

-- Balsamiq - Used to create wireframes for the quiz
+* Balsamiq - Used to create wireframes for the quiz

-- Hover.css: - Used on the link elements and option containers to add interactivity for the user
+* Hover.css: - Used on the link elements and option containers to add interactivity for the user

 ## Features

+* Responsive on PC, laptop, tablet and phone screens

+* Interactive elements:
-### "Play Game" Button
+  * "Play Game" Button
-### Options
+  * Options
-### Progress Bar
+  * Progress Bar
-### Question Counter
+  * Question Counter
-### Score Area
+  * Score Area
-### Return Home/Play Again Buttons
+  * Return Home/Play Again Buttons

 ## Credits
 ### Acknowledgements